 — Deborah Edwards-Onoro (@redcrew) May 30, 2018

-People I talked with didn’t know why, but Facebook didn’t make the same type of announcement that Twitter did when they added alt text for images.
+People I talked with didn’t know why, but Facebook didn’t announce when they added alt text for images.

 Here’s my post on how to add alt text to your Facebook photos.